3a1b2c3/seeingSpace/README.md

 It makes it harder to understand recent research and its meaning for the field.
 20 years after Photogrammetry got popular we see amazing progress.

-A minimal framework on how graphics fits with newer research and hardware.
+A TLDR on how computer graphics fits with newer research, computer vision, machine learning and hardware.

 ## Data-Driven Computational Imaging